Amazon reveals Modern Love's incredible season 2 castJul 20 | 4 min read

 Bombshell - All you need to know about female-led Fox News scandal film, including the true story behind it

-Roger Ailes’ victims fight back in the Oscar-winner starring Charlize Theron, Nicole Kidman and Margot Robbie.
-Discover more about the movie including home entertainment release dates.
+Roger Ailes’ victims fight back in the Oscar-winner starring Charlize Theron, Nicole Kidman and Margot Robbie, and it's coming soon to Amazon Prime Video UK.